 While there are many reputable brands of CBD products, there are others that are uninterested in anything but profit.
 Because of this, there are severe instances of synthetic CBD oils6 being introduced to the market that have led to hospitalizations of consumers as a result.
 While this may be in the worst of scenarios, chemical contaminants in CBD products may be more prevalent than expected due to the way the CBD was extracted.

-There are three common extraction methods in the hemp and cannabis industry: hydrocarbon, ethanol and supercritical CO2.
+There are three common extraction methods in the hemp industry: hydrocarbon, ethanol and supercritical CO2.
 So, what difference does it make if the CBD your kids are using is extracted from any of these methods?
 Let’s examine each to find the safest choice.

 One relatively common form of cannabinoid extraction is hydrocarbon.
 This method involves a very volatile solvent like butane or propane to extract desired cannabinoids like CBD.
-The remaining solvent is then evaporated through an applied heat source to yield a hemp or cannabis distillate.
+The remaining solvent is then evaporated through an applied heat source to yield a hemp distillate.

 There are a few issues to consider with this extraction method – the first being the volatile nature of these solvents.
 In fact, there are instances of home extractions gone awry leading to explosions, house fires and even death.
 On the end of the consumer, there is no possible way to remove the solvent in its entirety for a final product.
 This means that continued use of a butane of propane extracted CBD product will inevitably involve ingestion of these solvents.